-- [4] If the subject sequence has the expected form for a floating-point number, the sequence of characters starting with the first digit or the decimal-point character (whichever occurs first) is interpreted as a floating constant according to the rules of 6.4.4.2, except that it is not a hexadecimal floating number, that the decimal-point character is used in place of a period, and that if neither an exponent part nor a decimal-point character appears in a decimal floating point number, an exponent part of the appropriate type with value zero is assumed to follow the last digit in the string.
+[4] If the subject sequence has the expected form for a floating-point number, the sequence of characters starting with the first digit or the decimal-point character (whichever occurs first) is interpreted as a floating constant according to the rules of 6.4.4.2, except that it is not a hexadecimal floating number, that the decimal-point character is used in place of a period, and that if neither an exponent part nor a decimal-point character appears in a decimal floating point number, an exponent part of the appropriate type with value zero is assumed to follow the last digit in the string.
 If the subject sequence begins with a minus sign, the sequence is interpreted as negated (before rounding).
 A character sequence INF or INFINITY is interpreted as an infinity.
-A character sequence is implementation-defined.6 A pointer to the final string is stored in the object pointed to by endptr, provided that endptr is not a null pointer. - [5] If the sequence is negated, the sign s is set to -1, else s is set to 1.
+A character sequence NAN or NAN(d-char-sequenceopt), is interpreted as a quiet NaN; the meaning of the d-char sequences is implementation-defined.
+A pointer to the final string is stored in the object pointed to by endptr, provided that endptr is not a null pointer.

+40 [5] If the sequence is negated, the sign s is set to -1, else s is set to 1.